Kangiriyanka/joe-farah/src/pages/projects/gameok.md

 ### Animations with Motion

-I've tinkered with <a class="secondary-a" href="https://motion.dev/"> motion.dev </a> to do most of the very basic animations.
+I've tinkered with <a class="secondary-a" href="https://motion.dev/"> motion.dev </a> to do most of the basic animations.
 I spent a lot of time trying to figure out how to implement exit animations for page transitions, but I eventually dropped the idea.
 It turns out that AnimatePresence wrapped around an Outlet in the data router doesn't work too well with loaders.
-Besides that, the library is useful for all sorts of things like adding error messages that disappear after a certain time.
+Besides that setback, the library is useful for all sorts of operations such as adding error messages that disappear after a certain time.
 I did a lot of mistakes with it, and it taught me a lot on where to place the components to have them removed from the DOM.
-A reminder for myself is: Don't forget to wrap the keys and to turn your components into motion components and really see where they're being removed.
+A reminder for myself is: "Don't forget to add keys to your motion components and really see what component is being removed and where."
 &nbsp;